 As radon is a colorless, odorless, tasteless element, the need for a water test is all the more critical.
 Radon is a radioactive gas which comes from the natural decay of uranium found in nearly all soils.
-Radon in water is not a problem until the gas escapes the water as it enters your home through faucets, showers, bathtubs and washing machines.
+Radon gas escapes the water as it enters your home through faucets, showers, bathtubs and washing machines.
 To remove radon in water, a properly designed system that agitates the radon gas out then vents it safely to outside of the home is an effective approach to correcting this problem.

 A radon removal system that agitates the radon gas out of the water then vents it safely outside of the home is a proven, effective approach to correcting this problem.